 The information set out on these pages is a guide only and does not take into account any site specific limitations or requirements.
-For more information on your cover, contact firstname.lastname@example.org or 1300 885 295.
+This information covers our range of Concrete Infill, Solid Top and Paver Infill (gastight) iron covers and frames.
+For more information on your cover, contact email@example.com or 1300 885 295.

 Mascot Engineering covers and frames are mated individually during the machining process, therefore they are not always interchangeable.
 A cover from one frame will not necessarily fit another.
 Covers in Multi-parts are marked and designated to a particular location in the frame and bespoke installation instructions are provided with your cover.